BohdanBezushka/The-Last-Hamburger/README.md

 ![Captura de pantalla (264)](https://user-images.githubusercontent.com/94321555/191876888-80f2dc84-13b1-4856-9327-4897a79fd524.png)

   - The problem has been solved by optimising the images and the video.
-TinyPNG has been used for the images and Clipchamp for the video.
+TinyPNG has been used for the images and Videosmaller for the video.